zkoss/zkessentials-book/authentication/login.md

 It is a common way to request an account and a password for authentication.
 We create a login page to collect user's account and password, and the login page also uses a template zul to keep a consistent style with the index page.
 However, there should be no sidebar because users without logging in should not be able to access main functions.
-So we need to change our template to create the sidebar according to user crendential in the session with a shadow component, `<if>`.
+So we need to change our template to create the sidebar according to user credential in the session with a shadow component, `<if>`.

 **chapter7/layout/template.zul**